 If you’ll struggle to complete the work-related activities in your claimant commitment, you might be able to change them.
 Find out how to change your claimant commitment.

-If you’re in the right group, find out how you can change what work-related activity you’re asked to do.
+If you’re not in the right group, find out how you can change what work-related activity you’re asked to do.

 Find out which work-related activity group you’re in